mikias-wondim/NLP_in_TensorFlow/README.md

 **Dataset**:

 The NLP with Disaster Tweets dataset contains over 10,000 tweets labeled as either related to a disaster or not.
 The dataset is divided into training and test sets.

+## SkimLit 📄🔥

+The second project focuses on replicating the deep learning model behind the 2017 paper "PubMed 200k RCT: a Dataset for Sequential Sentence Classification in Medical Abstracts."
+The paper introduced the PubMed 200k RCT dataset, which consists of approximately 200,000 labeled Randomized Controlled Trial (RCT) abstracts.
+The goal of the dataset is to explore the ability of Natural Language Processing (NLP) models to classify sentences within abstracts based on their sequential roles.

+## Problem Statement
+With the increasing number of RCT papers being released, those without structured abstracts can be challenging to read, which can slow down researchers moving through the literature.
+The solution proposed in this project is to create an NLP model that can classify abstract sentences into their respective roles (e.g., objective, methods, results, conclusions).
+This model enables researchers to skim through the literature quickly and dive deeper into specific sections when necessary.

+## Objectives
+- **Dataset Preparation:** Download the PubMed RCT200k dataset from GitHub and preprocess the data for modeling.
+- **Modeling Experiments:** Conduct a series of modeling experiments to build the NLP model, including:
+  - Baseline model using TF-IDF classifier.
+  - Deep models with different combinations of token embeddings, character embeddings, pretrained embeddings, and positional embeddings.
+  - Building a multimodal model that takes multiple types of data inputs.
+  - Replicating the model architecture from the referenced paper.
+- **Analysis and Evaluation:** Evaluate model performance, identify the most wrong predictions, and make predictions on PubMed abstracts from real-world data.

+Happy learning and experimenting! 🚀📚